lun-ai/BMLP/README.md

 # BMLP
-This is the GitHub repository for the paper _Boolean Matrix Logic Programming_.
+This is the GitHub repository for the paper _Boolean Matrix Logic Programming on the GPU_.

 ## Installation